 Needs for setting up IoT environment for basic applications

-1. Choosing platform for IoT development, which provides a powerful toolkit for IoT development and an end to end management that connects devices, smart sensors and IoT gateways to the cloud.
+1. Choosing a platform for IoT development, which provides a powerful toolkit for IoT development and end-to-end management that connects devices, smart sensors, and IoT gateways to the cloud.

 - AWS IoT: (Amazon Web Services)